 Tips to make these real fruit Popsicles

 My version of healthy Kala Khatta Popsicles is ridiculously easy to make.
 You may use frozen or fresh blueberries, however, frozen works better here.
 You can use regular water instead of soda or sparkling water.
+You can consume it like a chilled drink if you don't want to make Popsicles.

 Add any sweetener of your choice if you feel the need.
 If you don't have Popsicle molds, use any mold or even paper cups.